scylladb/scylladb/docs/README.md

 - You need to fork this repository.
 - Work on your fork's task branches, not the `master` branch.
 - Send pull requests to the `master` branch in this repository.
-- Run `make preview` to build the documentation and preview it locally at http://127.0.0.1:5500/.
 - If you want to submit a knowledge base article, see [Submitting a KB Article](#submitting-a-kb-article).

 The user documentation is written in reStructuredText (RST) - a plaintext markup language similar to Markdown.
 If you're not familiar with RST, see [ScyllaDB RST Examples](https://sphinx-theme.scylladb.com/stable/examples/index.html).